 6. The Swinging Blue Jeans

 The Swinging Blue Jeans were formed in 1957 by singer/guitarist, Ray Ennis as a skiffle sextet called “The Bluegenes (a misspelling of The Blue Jeans)”.
 In these early days, the band was heavily jazz influenced.
 The group played in the same venues as The Beatles in Liverpool.
 A turning point in their career occurred when they performed for the Star Club in Hamburg in late 1962 and were booed off the stage.
 Because of this, they switched to playing rock & roll and changed their name to “The Blue Jeans.”
 These changes were so beneficial to their career that it helped them get a recording contract with EMI’s HMV imprint under producer, Walter J. Ridley.
 At this point, the lineup consisted of Ray Ennis (rhythm guitar and vocals), Les Braid (bass and keyboards), Ralph Ellis (lead guitar), and Norman Kuhlke (drums).
 Their debut single was “It’s Too Late Now” which made the top 30 in Britain.
-However, it was only until they released “The Hippy Hippy Shake” that they made the top five in their country and also made the charts across the other side of the Atlantic.
+However, it was only until they released “The Hippy Hippy Shake” that they made the top five in their country and also made the charts across the Atlantic.
 Some of their other hits include “Good Golly Miss Molly,” “You’re No Good,” and “Don’t Make Me Over.”
-The band is still playing, but with only one of its original members.
+The band is still playing but only one of its original members remains there.

 7. The Yardbirds